rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 | -

-Modifiers should be indented as deep as method definitions, or as deep as the class/module keyword, depending on configuration.
+Bare access modifiers (those not applying to specific methods) should be indented as deep as method definitions, or as deep as the class/module keyword, depending on configuration.

 ### Examples